a13xp0p0v/linux-kernel-defence-map/README.md

 Others are going out‑of‑tree for various reasons (some of them are commercial, for example).
 Plus there are kernel defences that depend on special hardware features.

-It would certainly be convenient to have a graphical representation of the current state of Linux kernel security.
+It would be nice to have a graphical representation of the current state of Linux kernel security.

 So I've created a __Linux Kernel Defence Map__ showing the relationships between:
  - Vulnerability classes